* Time Dilation while

 Lion

-* In the early to mid game, Invoker is defenseless against Storm Spirit's ganking with Ball Lightning and
+* In the early to mid game, Invoker is defenseless against Storm Spirit's ganking with

 Orchid Malevolence.

-* Once you farm up an Orchid Malevolence or a
+* Once you have an

 Additional: